Esfandyr11/scratchml/README.md

 ### Key Features

-- **Educational Focus**: Each module should come with extensive documentation and examples, making it easier for learners to understand the underlying concepts.
+- **Educational Focus**: Each module should come with extensive documentation and visual processing capabilities, making it easier for learners to understand the underlying concepts.

 ## Getting Started